Daphne Pochin Mould: Life and work

 Pochin Mould was born in Salisbury in England near Stonehenge in 1920.
 She studied geology in Edinburgh during the war.
 In 1946 she received her PhD in geology from the University of Edinburgh for her thesis entitled 'The Geology of the Foyers Plutonic Complex and the surrounding country'.
 Born into an Anglican family Pochin Mould first became agnostic, determined to attack religion in the name of truth.
 However, during the writing of one of her early books she converted to Catholicism and became Catholic on 11 November 1950.
-She moved to Ireland following her conversion and an interest in the Celtic saints and lived in Aherla, Co Cork, Ireland subsequently.
-Pochin Mould learned to drive at 17 and always had an interest in machinery.
+She moved to Ireland following her conversion and an interest in the Celtic saints and lived in Aherla, County Cork, Ireland subsequently.

+Pochin Mould learned to drive at 17 and had an interest in machinery.
 She learned to fly and found it useful for cataloguing archaeological sites in fields that could be seen from the air.
-She was known for being a skilled pilot.
+She was a skilled pilot, and joined the Hibernian Flying Club and Farranfore Flying Club.
+Through these clubs she was able to rent small planes to conduct lessons, as well as spend more time developing her own skills as a pilot.

 In 1993 she received an honorary doctorate from University College Cork when she was described as "a scientist and a free spirit, a courageous pioneer and an outstanding woman warrior".
-According to the late Professor Colm Ó hEocha, President of University College Galway there are three criteria for honorary doctorates from the National University of Ireland (of which Cork is a college):
+According to the Professor Colm Ó hEocha, President of University College Galway there are three criteria for honorary doctorates from the National University of Ireland (of which Cork is a college):